ClementMadiot/Web_Design_Fashion/README.md

 # Web_Design_Fashion

 The website is a loading page serves as a captivating platform for showcasing the stunning world of fashion photography.
-I use the Librairy Javascript, ScrollReveal to add a touch of dynamism, gracefully unveiling each component as users load the site.
+I use the Library Javascript, ScrollReveal to add a touch of dynamism, gracefully unveiling each component as users load the site.

 The loading page is completely responsive

-## Librairy ScrollReveal
+## Library ScrollReveal

-I use the Librairy ScrollReveal for all my smooth animations on the loading web pages
+I use the Library ScrollReveal for all my smooth animations on the loading web pages

 ## Image of the project